patrimart/ngix-store/README.md

 # @ngix/store

-### NOT FOR PRODUCTION USE.

-IxJS augmented state management for Angular applications, inspired by Redux and built upon [@ngrx](https://github.com/ngrx/platform).
+[IxJS](https://github.com/ReactiveX/IxJS) augmented state management for Angular applications, inspired by Redux and built upon [@ngrx](https://github.com/ngrx/platform).

 `@ngix/store` is an attempt to implement an even more functional approach to `@ngrx`.
 This library is not a replacement for `@ngrx`, but rather a companion library.